Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Introduction

-In this work, we present ObjectDiffusion, a conditional image generative framework that augments text-to-image models (T2I) \cite{nichol2021glide, ramesh2021zero} by incorporating new control capabilities.
-ObjectDiffusion can condition T2I models on object detection \cite{redmon2016you} annotations.
-That is, in addition to the text prompts, we condition T2I models on object labels and their corresponding bounding boxes.
-The object labels are not limited to a predefined set of categories, rather they can be in open-ended text format, for example, “a stripped pink full face motorcycle helmet”.
+In this work, we present ObjectDiffusion, a conditional image generative model that augments text-to-image (T2I) models \cite{nichol2021glide, ramesh2021zero} by incorporating new control modalities.
+ObjectDiffusion can condition T2I models on object detection annotations \cite{redmon2016you}.
+Specifically, in addition to text prompts, we ground T2I models using object names and their corresponding bounding boxes.
+The object names are not limited to a predefined set of categories; rather, they can be in an open-ended text format, for example, \textit{a striped pink full-face motorcycle helmet}.
 ObjectDiffusion consists of two pretrained networks.
-The first is a locked text-to-image Stable Diffusion (SD) \cite{rombach2022high} model pretrained on filtered high-resolution images from the LAION-5B \cite{schuhmann2022laion} dataset.
-The second module is GroundNet, a parallel trainable network consisting of pretrained encoding blocks and a middle block of GLIGEN \cite{li2023gligen}.
-GroundNet is pretrained on Object365 \cite{shao2019objects365}, GoldG (Flickr and VG) \cite{li2022grounded}, SBU \cite{ordonez2011im2text}, and CC3M \cite{sharma2018conceptual} datasets but not fine-tuned on the COCO \cite{lin2014microsoft} dataset.
-GroundNet is integrated into the locked Stable Diffusion \cite{rombach2022high} base model via zero convolutional layers.
+The first is a fixed T2I Stable Diffusion (SD) \cite{rombach2022high} model, pretrained on filtered high-resolution images from the LAION-5B \cite{schuhmann2022laion} dataset.
+The second module is GroundNet, a parallel, trainable network that consists of the pretrained encoding blocks and the middle block of GLIGEN \cite{li2023gligen}.
+GroundNet is pretrained on the Object365 \cite{shao2019objects365}, GoldG (Flickr and VG) \cite{li2022grounded}, SBU \cite{ordonez2011im2text}, and CC3M \cite{sharma2018conceptual} datasets but is not fine-tuned on the COCO \cite{lin2014microsoft} dataset.
+GroundNet is integrated into the locked SD \cite{rombach2022high} base model via zero convolution layers.

-Our approach integrates the conditional architecture outline of ControlNet \cite{zhang2023adding} with the grounding method established in GLIGEN by seamlessly leveraging their design concepts and techniques to advance the grounding capabilities while increasing the image quality.
-Specifically, the architecture of our proposed framework is inspired from ControlNet to optimally leverage the pretraining knowledge.
-However, since ControlNet does not support our conditional layout, the architecture and initialization of GroundNet are adopted from GLIGEN to enable processing and integrating the information of the object names and bounding boxes.
-We fine-tune ObjectDiffusion on the COCO2017 \cite{lin2014microsoft} training dataset and conduct a quantitative and qualitative evaluation on the COCO2017 \cite{lin2014microsoft} validation dataset.
+Our approach integrates the conditional architecture design of ControlNet with the grounding method established in GLIGEN by seamlessly leveraging their design concepts and techniques to enhance grounding capabilities while improving image quality.
+The overall architecture of our proposed model is inspired by ControlNet, allowing optimal use of pretrained knowledge while enabling fine-tuning with new control inputs.
+However, since ControlNet does not support the conditional layout of entity names and bounding boxes, the architecture and initialization of GroundNet are adopted from GLIGEN to process and integrate the object names and bounding boxes information.
+We fine-tune ObjectDiffusion on the COCO2017 \cite{lin2014microsoft} training dataset and conduct both quantitative and qualitative evaluations on the COCO2017 \cite{lin2014microsoft} validation dataset.